The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

 What codes do I use for different procedures?Treatment codes can be accessed in the Resources Tab on the

-Please remember to include a clear description of the service provided on your invoice to the workers’ compensation insurer.
+Please remember to include a clear description of the service provided on your invoice to the workers compensation insurer.

-For more information, call WorkCover WA’s Advice and Assistance line on 1300 794 744.
+For more information, call our Advice and Assistance Service on 1300 794 744.

-Please remember to include the service code and a clear description of the service provided on your invoice to the workers’ compensation insurer.
+Please remember to include the service code and a clear description of the service provided on your invoice to the workers compensation insurer.

 What is an approved treatment?A worker is entitled to recover their costs for reasonable medical and related expenses.
 These fall under the heading of approved treatments and include such things as, visits to and treatments by your general practitioner and specialist, physiotherapist and occupational therapist.